tidwall/buntdb/README.md

 ## JSON Indexes
 Indexes can be created on individual fields inside JSON documents.
-BuntDB uses [GJSON](https://github.com/tidwall/gjson) for under the hood.
+BuntDB uses [GJSON](https://github.com/tidwall/gjson) under the hood.

 For example: